i2metaverse/i2m/docs/index.md

 ## Finances

-The IIM ACM Chapter will operate on a non-profit basis and will rely on funding from the community and external sponsors to support its activities.
+The I2M ACM Chapter will operate on a non-profit basis and will rely on funding from the community and external sponsors to support its activities.
 Specific sources of funding will be determined at a later stage.

 All ACM Chapters collect and disburse their own funds for the normal operations of the chapter.
 A financial report will be prepared annually and shared with the ACM to ensure transparency and accountability in the management of the chapter's finances.